 Retirement visa holders are prohibited from engaging in any type of work.

 The retirement visa can be single- or multiple-entry, costs US 200 dollars, and can be applied for in your home country or in Thailand.
 Retirement visa holders are also required to do 90-day reporting at the nearest immigration office in the area of residence and/or nearby police station.
 For details on eligibility, requirements, application, and fees, go to the MFA’s official page.
+Please note that requirements for each nationality can be different.
+If you have a difficulty getting the retirement visa, it’s better to ask a visa lawyer for help.

 1-Year Stay and Extension Based on Retirement